openhwgroup/core-v-xif/docs/source/x_ext.rst

 * Support for dual writeback instructions (optional, based on ``X_DUALWRITE``).

-  CV-X-IF optionally supports implementation of (custom or standardized) ISA extensions mandating dual register file writebacks.
+  CV-X-IF optionally supports implementation of (custom or standardized) :term:`ISA` extensions mandating dual register file writebacks.
 Dual writeback is supported for even-odd register pairs (``Xn`` and ``Xn+1`` with ``n`` being an even number extracted from instruction bits ``[11:7]``).

   Dual register file writeback is only supported for ``XLEN`` = 32.

 * Support for dual read instructions (per source operand) (optional, based on ``X_DUALREAD``).

-  CV-X-IF optionally supports implementation of (custom or standardized) ISA extensions mandating dual register file reads.
+  CV-X-IF optionally supports implementation of (custom or standardized) :term:`ISA` extensions mandating dual register file reads.
 Dual read is supported for even-odd register pairs (``Xn`` and ``Xn+1``, with ``n`` being an even number extracted from instruction bits ``[19:15]``), ``[24:20]`` and ``[31:27]`` (i.e. ``rs1``, ``rs2`` and ``rs3``).
 Dual read can therefore provide up to six 32-bit operands per instruction.